jterhark/CS441_MapReduce/README.md

 | a   | c     |
 | b   | c     |

 Singular authors get mapped to themselves.
-The reason for this is explained in the graph visualization The reducer simply combines these key/value pairs in a csv file.
-This file has the following format:
+The reason for this is explained in the graph visualization.
+The reducer simply combines these key/value pairs in a csv file of the following format:
 ```csv
 ...
 Sarmimala Saikia,Ashwin Srinivasan